 Once you start to see the actual progress of saving money consistently, it can make it easier to commit, but it can still be a struggle in the beginning.
 Automating your deposits into your savings accounts increases your chances of meeting your savings goals using the ‘out of sight, out of mind’ theory.
 What you never see, you will probably not miss it.

 Tips to Help Build Your Savings

 Here are some more tips to help build your savings:

 - Start with small increments and build up to more as you can afford it consistently.

-- As time goes on and you establish a sizable sum of money, consider opening another type of savings account to earn better interest now that you know you can save money.
+- As time goes on and you establish a sizable sum of money, consider starting to invest in the stock market so that your money can grow even faster.

 - Set new financial goals regularly and check the terms of the account to make sure they are still in line with what you need to achieve your goals.

-- Make every effort to not withdraw the funds in your savings account unless absolutely necessary.
+- Make every effort not to withdraw the funds in your savings account unless necessary.
 The longer the funds stay in, the more they can earn over time.